mtth-bfft/libiris/docs/02-prerequisites.md

 Using a code versionning tool like Git can give insights into how many people maintain each part of a codebase.
 Parts with too few maintainers for their complexity can be prioritized, simplified, or replaced with external libraries.
 Likewise, dependencies to third-party libraries need to be reviewed: are they the root cause of security vulnerabilities in your project, or do they take a long time to be updated (especially when vulnerabilities are found)?
 If so, looking for an equivalent library could be worthwhile.

+## Priorization

+Introducing sandboxing comes at a cost (development and maintenance time, and performance overhead at runtime), so you should prioritize and start with your most sensitive applications.
+Depending on your attack scenarios, this could be e.g. a server exposed to a large network, or a document parser running on a host containing sensitive data.

+When doing this inventory, keep in mind that every application you manage to remove from this list is a lot of time and effort saved.
+Sandboxing is way more costly than e.g. reducing network exposure, or moving sensitive data to other hosts and isolating the untrusted host at the network level.

 ## Static code analysis and additional compiler verifications

 Using an up-to-date compiler is often sufficient to warn developers if they use legacy functions which do not check their parameters sufficiently (e.g. `strcpy`, `sprintf`), or are otherwise common sources of vulnerabilities.
 This is done by default by MSVC since at least Microsoft Visual Studio 2008 (just ensure `_CRT_SECURE_NO_WARNINGS` is not defined)[8][9].
 Additional checks should be enabled, e.g. using the `/sdl` and `/W4` flag for the MSVC compiler[2], and the `-Wall`, `-Wextra`, `-pedantic` for the GNU C Compiler[21].